cdsittampalam/documentation/docs/Qredo App Overview.md

 Qredo Web App
 -------------

-The Qredo web app provides a suite of account management, treasury and trading tools making it easy to manage your digital asset portfolio’s online.
-Set up secure Funds to
+The Qredo web app provides a suite of account management, treasury and trading features making it easy to manage your digital asset portfolios online within the Qredo network.
+Set up secure funds to
-* secure your client and trading accounts
+* secure your client and trading accounts.
-* customise your governance rules
+* customise your governance rules.
-* monitor inbound and outbound trade activity
+* monitor inbound and outbound trade activity.
 * review pending and actioned payment authorisations with instant access to your trusted counterparty network.

-Traders and fund managers launch actions through the web app, e.g., transferring funds to another Qredo user.
-All activities that are approved by custodians are securely stored on the Qredo blockchain, while remaining liquid.
+As an app user, e.g. a trader or a fund manager, you can launch your transactions through the web interface.
+Once approved by custodians as stated in the custody policy, your transaction is securely stored on the Qredo blockchain.

 ---

 Qredo Mobile App
 ----------------

-The Qredo mobile app acts as a secure multi-factor signing device, utilising a combination of biometrics, a 6 digit pin and a master seed (or secret key) protected on the device's secure enclave.
-The Qredo mobile app uniquely identifies you on the network and allows you to securely authorise transfer and changes to your account initiated from the desktop browser app.
+The Qredo mobile app acts as a secure multi-factor signing device using a combination of biometrics, a 6 digit pin, and a master seed (or secret key).
+The Qredo mobile app allows you to securely authorise transfer and changes to your account which you initiated from the desktop browser app.

 ![Side By Side Images](/doc-images/Sidebysideimages.png)

-As an appointed custodian, you use the phone to approve transactions which provide the digital signatures for transactions to be secured on the Qredo blockchain.
-The Qredo Mobile App allows you to be instantly notified as soon as the trade initiator has authorised a transaction, where you can approve the transaction in a few taps.
+As an appointed custodian, you use the Qredo mobile app to approve transactions which provide the digital signatures for transactions to be secured on the Qredo blockchain.
+The Qredo mobile app allows you to be instantly notified as soon as the trade initiator has authorised a transaction.

-You can also authorise/approve a request when:
+The authorisation and approval flow also allows signs in from:
-* logging in via the web browser.
+* logging in activities via the web browser.
-* other users request to join the Qredo network.
+* other users requesting to join the Qredo network.
 * whitelisting cryptocurrency addresses.

 ---